mjdamgaard/UP-Web-Project/open_tech_co-ops.md

 Having an advantage in the creative department is a great benefit to a software company, and this advantage is only made more critical by the rise of AI as a software development tool.
 As AI advances, the process going from idea to implementation gets easier and easier, which means that the success of a software company will increasingly rely on that company's ability to come up creative ideas for improving the software applications, and to quickly make those new applications and features available to its users.

+## Further details

+### Contingency plan if the company fails

+It might be a good idea to keep the organization of users and developers as a separate entity, set apart from the rest of the company, and make sure the the organization has limited liability in case of a company failure.

+In such a circumstance, the user–developer organization should be allowed to remain, and simply choose a new company in place of the previous one that failed, keeping the IP rights for the software.

+This is done in order to prevent all the software licenses from being nullified in case of a company failure.[^2]

+[^2]: The software licenses could also even include a clause saying that if the targeted user–developer organization somehow still fails despite these measures, and despite its limited liability, the software will simply turn open-source.

+### Having a separate co-op for sub-licensing business applications

+In case of business applications, the customers of the software are not the end users themselves, but rather the companies at which the end users are employed.
+Because of this major difference, it might be a good idea to form a separate co-op for sub-licensing business applications, with the same overall structure as the model described above, except that the 'users' in this model are replaced by the customer companies instead.

+So rather than the ending up being governed purely by its developers and its end users, this second co-op will instead end up being governed by the developers and the customer companies.

+However, although this splits the co-op in two, the software licenses can still be made to always target both co-ops at the same time, meaning that both co-ops will have rights to the same software.
+When you contribute source code to the co-ops, both will thus be able to benefit from it in principle, and each of the two co-ops will determine separately what rewards they want to give you.

+For instance, if your contribution is especially useful for some business application, you might get a huge reward from the second co-op, whose customers are other companies, whereas you might just get a small or no reward from the first co-op, whose customers are private individuals.

+### The sizes of the rewards can be estimated and declared ahead of time

+The co-op might not always have the money on hand to pay the source code contributors right away, especially at the early stage.
+Additionally, it might also make sense to deliberately wait paying a reward in order to see how well the contribution is received by the user community, and let the size of the reward depend on that.

+In either case, it might be a good idea to still give a good estimate to the contributors ahead of time, letting them know roughly how much the can expect to get, and on what parameters the size of the final reward depend.

+Whenever the co-op distributes its profits to the contributors, the money distributed to each individual contributor should generally be proportional to how much the co-op "owes" them according to their own estimate.

+If a contributor is dissatisfied with the estimate for their reward, they should also have the option to complain, by which the co-op should take a second look at and reevaluate their reward estimate.

  -->